 Set Protocol V2 (“Set V2”) is an Ethereum-based protocol that enables the following:

-Trader Subscription and Performance Fees: Traders can implement time-based (subscription) and performance-based (profit) fees
+- Trader Subscription and Performance Fees: Traders can implement time-based (streaming) and performance-based (profit) fees

 Set V2 employs a modular architecture consisting of a collection of modular smart contracts where additional components (e.g. modules, factories) can be seamlessly integrated or removed.
 This architecture is extensible, allowing new features and integrations to be easily added.
 Detailed system diagram here.